Key Community-Based Rehabilitation Programme

 Victim Impact

-To raise in probationers awareness of the impact of crime on victims, encourage empathy including towards victims and thinking through consequences of their actions.
+To create awareness of the impact of crime on victims, encourage empathy including towards victims and thinking through consequences of their actions.

 Law and Order

-To educate probationers on common offences in Singapore and highlight the necessity of the law to protect the society.
+To educate probationers on common offences in Singapore and help them be cognisant of the need for law and order in society.

 Decision-Making and Problem-Solving